CTF-FlagFrenzy/infrastructure/Challenge-Deployment-Deprovision.md

-# How to 'infrastructure' | Deploying / Deprovision Challenges
+# How to 'infrastructure' | Deploying / Deprovisioning Challenges

 ---